igsmo/CSGO-Pathfinder/README.md

 # Pathfinder for CS:GO

-The objective of the project is to find the path to a certain point on a map and walk to it.
+The objective of the project is to find the path to a certain point on a map and walk to it (no ladders).
 The points on the map shall be specified manually using tools provided in the package (see below for tutorials).

+Basic mapping for map de_mirage is present.
+If you wish to use it, skip points 2-11 and in 1., only change the SENSITIVITY.

 ## How to use
 1. Open "helpers/parameters.py" and set desired WAYPOINTS_NAME and your mouse senstivity as SENSITIVITY.